microsoftgraph/msgraph-metadata/specs/permissions.md

 The "privilegeLevel" member is an integer value that provides a hint as to the risks of consenting to the permissions.
 Valid values range from 1 (least privileged) to 5 (most privileged).
 The value is arrived at by considering the breadth of access that a permission will give access to and the sensitivity of the operations allowed by the permission.
 The same permission can have different privilege levels when used with different schemes.

 ## <a name="pathObject"></a>Path Object
-The path object contains properties that affect how the permission object controls access to resource identified by the key of the path object.
+The path object contains stringified properties and value pairs that affect how the permission object controls access to resource identified by the key of the path object.

 ```json
 "paths": {